federicozacayan/restful-api-python/README.md

 **Response**

-- `500 Internal Error` if the product does not exist
+- `500 Internal Error` if the product does not exist.
-- `204 No Content` on success
+- `204 No Content` on success.
 ```json
 {
   "status": "200"